tmichi/tmichi.github.io/index.md

 ----
 ## Contact Information
-Takashi Michikawa, Dr. Eng.
+Takashi Michikawa
-Image Processing Research Team
-RIKEN Center for Advanced Photonics

-2-1 Hirosawa, Wako, Saitama, 351-0198, JAPAN
+Division of Sustainable Energy and Environmental Engineering The University of Osaska
-mail:  michi (at) riken.jp
+mail:  michikawa.takashi.see.eng (at) osaka-u.ac.jp
-Tel : +81-48-462-1111 (ext.
-7897)
+Tel : +81-6-6879-7660
-*Please contact me by mail.